 The aforementioned audio play, affectionately shortened to “People Who Called,” is (as far as I’m concerned) one of the most ambitious and novel productions to be born out of the pandemic.
 The 80-minute audio drama, originally conceptualized as a live, avante garde movement piece, is a modern retelling of the classic tale of Penelope and her wait for Odysseus.
 Warm, charming, and emotionally wrought, People Who Called follows college sweethearts Penelope, a graduate student working to make ends meet, and Ody, a midshipman finishing his tenure in the Navy, and tells the ups and downs and in-betweens of a relationship on the brink.
 Through nuanced performances, an innovative format, and delicate world-building, Goldstein devised a touching, contemporary tale that will have you forget it was ever based in Greek mythology.
 The cherry on top?
 The audio play is free and readily available for all to enjoy on all podcast platforms.
 “It’s up, it’s available, it’s original, and it’s based on a work that’s in the public domain,” Goldstein explained.
 “Essentially making it the perfect college pandemic project.”

 Today, Goldstein works with the Producing and Management staff at Baseline Theatrical in Manhattan.
-When they’re not opening shows like Hamilton and Passover on Broadway, the director continues to seek out opportunities to continue to make the work they’ve always wanted to make.
-“I apply for like 40 directing jobs a day,” they said with a laugh, and the skittish uncertainty of someone who just took the biggest leap of faith in their career to pursue freelance directing in New York City.
+When she’s not opening shows like Hamilton and Passover on Broadway, the director continues to seek out opportunities to continue to make the work she’s always wanted to make.
+“I apply for like 40 directing jobs a day,” she said with a laugh, and the skittish uncertainty of someone who just took the biggest leap of faith in their career to pursue freelance directing in New York City.
 The future for Goldstein is an “open book,” and a page-turner at that.
 “What that looks like?”
 Goldstein posited.
 “Who the heck knows.”

 Excerpts from the interview-